 be good times for socializing your puppy, but go slowly to

-avoid undue stress while building dog's confidence in the world.
+avoid undue stress while building your dog's confidence in the world.